rjdkmr/gmx_clusterByFeatures/README.rst

 =====================
 It can be used to cluster the conformations of a molecule in a molecular dynamics trajectory using collection of features.
-The features could be any quantity as a function of time such as Projections of egienvector from PCA or dihedral-PCA, distances, angles, channel radius etc.
+The features could be any quantity as a function of time such as Projections of eigenvector from PCA or dihedral-PCA, distances, angles, channel radius etc.

 **See details at:** `gmx_clusterByFeatures homepage <https://gmx-clusterbyfeatures.readthedocs.io>`_